An Accessible Experience

 Quiet Room is located on the first floor of the Nature Exploration Center.

 Sensory-Friendly Morning is an event held annually for visitors to enjoy the Museum in a calmer, quieter atmosphere.
 The event features Museum scientists, live animals and their keepers, and a host of other sensory-friendly activities.
-For more information, please see the

-VISITORS WHO ARE DEAF OR HARD OF HEARING
+GUESTS WHO ARE DEAF OR HARD OF HEARING

 Sign Language Interpretation for live presentations or programs is available upon request.
 Requests must be made no less than three weeks in advance with email@example.com or 919.707.9976.